Jeff Cobb: United Empire (2020–2025)

 In September, Cobb would enter the G1 Climax 31 and would be in the B-block.
 During the tournament, Cobb would break records, defeating Chase Owens, Yoshi-Hashi, Hirooki Goto, Tama Tonga, Taichi, Sanada, Hiroshi Tanahashi and Evil, therefore winning his first 8 consecutive G1 matches, the most consecutive wins in the tournament's history.
 However, on Night 18 in the B-block final, Cobb would lose to eventual G1 winner Kazuchika Okada, failing to advance to the tournament with 16 points, as Okada had also only lost one B-block match to Tama Tonga.
 On January 4 at Wrestle Kingdom 16, United Empire defeated Los Ingobernables de Japon on night one, but Cobb would lose to Tetsuya Naito on night two the following day.

 In March, Cobb would once again enter the New Japan Cup.
 He defeated Togi Makabe, Kojima and Yoshi-Hashi, but lost to Naito in the quarter final round.
 Cobb reshifted his focus to tag team competition with Great O-Khan who had been teaming with Aaron Henare.
 On April 9, O-Khan and Cobb became the IWGP Tag Team Champions for the first time in both men's careers, during the Hyper Battle series.
 The two lost the titles at Wrestling Dontaku, ending their reign at 22 days.
 They regained the titles on June 12, at Dominion 6.12 in Osaka-jo Hall.
 After losing the titles at Forbidden Door, Cobb was announced to be a part of the G1 Climax 32 in July at Dominion 6.12 in Osaka-jo Hall, where he would compete in the A Block.
 Cobb finished the tournament with 6 points, failing to advance to the semi-finals.
 Later that year in October, Cobb participated in a tournament to crown the inaugural NJPW World Television Champion, but was defeated by Yoshi-Hashi in the first round.
 The following month at Battle Autumn, Cobb and O-Khan faced FTR in a rematch for the IWGP Tag Team titles, but were defeated.
 On January 4 at Wrestle Kingdom 17, Cobb competed in the New Japan Rambo, but failed to last till the final 4.
-The following day at New Year Dash!!, Cobb teamed with Aaron Henare in a losing effort to new IWGP World Heavyweight Champion Kazuchika Okada and new IWGP United States Heavyweight Champion Kenny Omega.